lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 }
 ```

-- **Add more details to your profile:**
+**Add more details to your profile:**

 Add more details about the Universal Profile for the entity's name, description, links, and tags.
 The properties `links` and `tags` accept an array of objects or strings, so you can add as many as you need!

 Be as creative as you want to make your Universal Profile as unique as possible! :art:

-- **Add a profile and background image:**

 :::info Recommendation
 The JSON file for [`LSP3Profile`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-Profile-Metadata.md#lsp3profile) accepts an array of images so that you have pictures of different sizes and dimensions.
 This way, client interfaces can know which files to pick based on the container size in their interface.
 :::

+## Upload data to IPFS

 :::note Notice
 In this guide, we will use [local IPFS Node provider](https://github.com/lukso-network/tools-data-providers?tab=readme-ov-file#apps-and-packages) from our [IPFS Provider Tool](https://github.com/lukso-network/tools-data-providers).
-[Other providers](https://github.com/lukso-network/tools-data-providers?tab=readme-ov-file#apps-and-packages) supported by this tool including Pinata, Infura, Cascade or Sense Protocol.
+[Other providers](https://github.com/lukso-network/tools-data-providers?tab=readme-ov-file#apps-and-packages) supported by this tool including Pinata, Infura, Cascade and Sense.
 :::

+### Upload image to IPFS

+For the properties `profileImage` and `backgroundImage`, we will need to add the following information:

+- `hash`: the keccak hash of the image file
+- `url`: the url of the image uploaded to IPFS.

+Both `hash` and `url` values can be obtained from using our IPFS library.

 ```js
 import { createReadStream } from 'fs';